Louisville Motorcycle Accident Lawyer Ready to Fight For You

 - Insurance Companies and Motorcycle Accidents

 The Whaley Law Firm understands that most motorcyclists are law-abiding drivers who make every attempt to safely and responsibly share the road with others.
 If you've done nothing to cause your accident, you shouldn't have to pay for someone's careless mistakes.
-We're ready to help.
-Contact us today at 866-703-7575 for a free case consultation.
+We’re here to support you in your motorcycle accident lawsuit and fight for the compensation you need and deserve.
+Contact us today at 866-703-7575 for a free case consultation with a motorcycle accident attorney.

 Who's to blame?
 In many cases, insurance companies will point the finger at the motorcycle rider.
 However, in many accidents, the motorcyclist has done nothing to cause the accident.
 The other driver may insist she simply "failed to see" your motorcycle.
 The motorcyclist may have been operating legally, but a driver may have not properly checked mirrors when changing lanes.